blackbaud/skyux-monorepo-playground/libs/components/data-manager/README.md

-# components-data-manager
+# data-manager

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-data-manager` to execute the unit tests.
+Run `nx test data-manager` to execute the unit tests.